 She went in for a biopsy and was diagnosed with breast cancer.

-“She is feisty and a fighter just like her mom,” said Dr. Swank.
+“She is feisty and a fighter, just like her mom,” Dr. Swank added.
 “After what they went through together, I think the bond they have is pretty special.”

 In another milestone, Layla recently became a big sister when Freeman gave birth to a baby boy named Max.